S-Shape Body Type: The Curvy Silhouette

 What is the S-shape body type?

-What waist-to-hip ratio defines an S-shape?
+What waist-to-hip ratio indicates an S-shape?

-Can you develop an S-shape body type?
+Can I develop an S-shape body type?

 Is the S-shape body type rare?